Our redesigned Service Operations Center doubled Nokia’s customer growth rate.

 The evolved Service Operations Center, otherwise known as Nokia’s Experience Center, empowers phone carriers to dramatically improve the customer experience while growing profits.

 Within one year, the new Nokia Experience Center directly contributed to a 100% increase in the growth rate of the phone carrier’s customer base.

 Nokia Experience allows us to proactively monitor our customers’ experiences and take the actions needed, based on measured trends, and done through automation.

+For the first time, service operators can predict network service issues and proactively communicate with customers who may experience problems.
+The carrier saves costs because a single operator can monitor about 30,000 customer experiences at once and serve callers in less time.
 Those operators are not only more efficient — they now have more job satisfaction.
-The eSOC is intuitive, and it empowers people like Sophie to be truly effective at their work.
-She can make confident, data-driven decisions that ultimately improve customer happiness.
+The eSOC is intuitive, and it empowers service operators to be truly effective at their work.
+They can make confident, data-driven decisions that ultimately improve customer happiness.